crownstone/bluenet/docs/MEMORY.md

 Maybe a call to `pstorage_store()` uses the swap when size is less than the block size? --> Doesn't seem so from the diagram (on the _persistent storage manager_ page).

 ### Queuing

 PStorage functions are asynchronous, but writes to flash can not happen simultaneously.
 This is why cs_Storage has a queue.
 This queue is also used to wait for high priority events to be done, like scanning and meshing.

+# Decisions

+Currently there is support for 255 mesh devices (this in contrast with 40 devices that we supported first).
+This increases RAM uses by around 1500 bytes.